Delčevo: Climate

 The cloudiness isn't strong, so the year is dominated by sunny and clear days.
-The average annual rainfall in Delchevo is 548 mm (22in), and in the mountains over 1.600 meters (5,250ft) above sea level. and up to 1.000 mm (39in).
+The average annual rainfall in Delčevo is 548 mm (22 in), and in the mountains over 1.600 meters (5,250 ft) above sea level. and up to 1.000 mm (39 in).
 Precipitation, although relatively low, their distribution in the vegetation period (April–September) is favorable and is over 50% of the total annual precipitation.

-The vegetation period with a temperature higher than 10°C (50°F) lasts 191 days during the year.
+The vegetation period with a temperature higher than 10 °C (50 °F) lasts 191 days during the year.
 This favorable climate allows the growth of various plants, and is also a very suitable natural condition for the development of tourism in this area.

 Demographics

-According to the statistics of Vasil Kanchov ("Macedonia, Ethnography and Statistics",1900), there were 1.520 inhabitants in Tsarevo Selo (Delčevo), of which 575 Bulgarians were Muslims, 520 Bulgarians were Bulgarian Exarchists and 425 Turks.
+According to the statistics of Vasil Kanchov ("Macedonia, Ethnography and Statistics",1900), there were 1.520 inhabitants in Tsarevo Selo (Delčevo), of which 575 Bulgarians were Muslims, 520 Bulgarians were Christians and 425 were Turks.

 In the first organized census of SFR Yugoslavia from 1948, there were 20.159 inhabitants in the Tsarevo Selo area, of which 3,173 in Tsarevo Selo (Delčevo) and 16.986 in the villages (Pijanec, Osogovo).
 From an ethnic point of view, the population consisted of 15.669 (77.7%) Macedonians, 4,036 (20%) Turks, but some of them were Macedonian Muslims, 300 (1.48%) Roma and 154 others.

 According to the 2002 census, the city had a population of 11.500 and belonged to the group of medium-sized towns.

 The main ethnic group is Macedonian.
 Romani people are the biggest minority.
-Today more than 70% of Delčevo's Slavic population holds Bulgarian citizenship.

-The official language of the municipality is Macedonian and everyone can speak it.
-Delchevo today has many beautiful languages and its population is very tolerant to new languages and cultures.
+The official language of the municipality is Macedonian.

 Delčevo is a secular town.
 The main religion is Orthodox Christianity.
 Islam is mostly practiced by the Roma and Turkish minority.
 The town has many churches and a mosque for its citizens.

 Sport and culture

 The football club FK Bregalnica Delčevo play their home games at the City Stadion "Goce Delčev", which has a capacity of 5,000 people.
 A festival in celebration of the Macedonian Bulgarian revolutionary leader Goce Delčev is held every year on August 2.
-The ruins of the (Byzantine) village of Vasilevo lie about 3km (1,9mi) southeast of the town, and the Monastery of Sveta Bogoridica (St. Mother of Christ), noted for its bright frescoes, is situated about 3km (1,9mi) to the southwest.
+The ruins of the (Byzantine) village of Vasilevo lie about 3 km (1,9 mi) southeast of the town, and the Monastery of Sveta Bogoridica (St. Mother of Christ), noted for its bright frescoes, is situated about 3 km (1,9 mi) to the southwest.